-Lew Wallace and his brother William each married women from prominent families who brought prestige, money and important Hoosier connections to the Wallace family.
-These were not, however, the only sons of David Wallace to marry well.
-David had six children by his second wife, Zerelda.
+Lew Wallace and his brother William each married women from prominent families.
+These marriages brought prestige, money, and important Hoosier connections to the Wallace family.
+They were not, however, the only sons of David Wallace to marry well.
+David had six children with his second wife, Zerelda.
 Three of these children died in childhood.
-Their only surviving son was born in 1852, named David Jr., and married a woman of prestige with connections far beyond Indiana.
+David Jr., their only surviving son, was born in 1852.
+He married a woman of prestige with connections far beyond Indiana.

-When doing historical research it is generally easier to find records on men than it is women.
-In the case of David Wallace, Jr. however, it is his wife who is much better recorded.
+Historical research sources generally contain more records on men than women.
+In the case of David Wallace, Jr. however, his wife who is much better recorded.
 In 1870, census records list eighteen year old David, Jr. as a baggage master for a railroad in Indianapolis.
-Ten years later in 1880 he is living in the home of his sister Mary Wallace Leathers with his mother, Zerelda and working as a transfer agent for an Indianapolis railroad.
-Reportedly a very handsome man of 28, David, Jr. married the beautiful Zelda Harrison Seguin in Baltimore on July 31 that same year.
+Ten years later, he lived in the home of his sister Mary Wallace Leathers with his mother, Zerelda.
+At that time, he worked as a transfer agent for an Indianapolis railroad.

 Zelda was one of the most famous opera singers of her day.
+She made her stage debut at a concert in Saratoga in 1865 at seventeen years of age.
+She sang popular songs of the day for the performance.
 A contralto, Zelda became known as the Gypsy Queen because of her tremendous success in the opera “The Bohemian Girl.”
 Among her accomplishments on stage, she introduced the role of Bizet’s “Carmen” in English to the opera world in a performance in New Orleans and in her last New York appearances in 1886 she performed in “The Mikado.”

 Mrs. Zelda Seguin, a favorite among favorites, not only with the journalistic fraternity, who have always expressed good wishes for her success, but with everybody else possessed of taste and feeling, raised a whirlwind of applause by her singing of Hullah’s “Storm.”
 The excitement could not be stayed by anything less than a ballad, and the lady sang a pretty little Irish song–“I wrote my love a letter.”

 In early October of 1879, Edward died suddenly of heart disease in Rochester, New York at the age of about 42.
 Stricken three weeks earlier in Jersey City, he didn’t consider the illness serious as he thought he was having an asthma attack and continued to travel with his wife and other performers.
-Zelda did not perform the evening of his death and accompanied her husband’s body back to New York, but the show had to go on and in spite of their grief the rest of the cast and crew performed as scheduled at the Grand Opera House in Rochester.
+Zelda did not perform the evening of his death and accompanied her husband’s body back to New York.
+However, the show had to go on.
+In spite of their grief, the rest of the cast and crew performed as scheduled at the Grand Opera House in Rochester.

-The beautiful widow and famed performer based in New York met the Indianapolis based David Wallace, Jr. in February of 1880 at the home of a mutual friend in Indianapolis.
-At the time, David was the Master of Transportation for the Indianapolis-Terre Haute railway.
-After a “season of bouquets and correspondence” David went to New York to propose and within ten months of her husband’s death, Zelda and David were married at St. Luke’s Church in Baltimore.
-David was joined by his sister, Agnes Wallace Steiner and in a detailed description of the ceremony the news account made note that “Diamonds were the jewels” worn by the bride.
-The quiet service received wide discussion as it was a distinct surprise to many of her friends.
-This marriage cost Zelda a small fortune because her mother-in-law, Anne Seguin had revised her will just weeks after her son’s death leaving Zelda $20,000 in cash to be held for her benefit provided she not remarry.
-With her marriage to David, the money was forfeited and returned to the estate.
+The beautiful widow and famed performer met David Wallace, Jr. in February of 1880, at the home of a mutual friend in Indianapolis.
+At the time, David worked as Master of Transportation for the Indianapolis-Terre Haute railway.
+After a “season of bouquets and correspondence,” David went to New York to propose.
+Within ten months of her husband’s death, Zelda and David married at St. Luke’s Church in Baltimore.

 Records indicate that Zelda and David, Jr. had a son in October of 1881, who was also named David, but it appears this child died within a year.
 Census records in 1900 indicate that David and Zelda may have had one more son born in 1891, but the name and fate of this child is unknown.
 In these records from 1900, David and Zelda are living in Indianapolis adjacent to the prominent Claypool family.

 After her marriage to David, it appears that Zelda left New York behind and Indianapolis, where David had his railway jobs, became home.
-As she became a part of the social scene in Indianapolis in the early 1880s, Zelda provided musical performances for receptions and events sponsored by her mother-in-law, Zerelda Wallace, in support of suffrage.
-Her mother-in-law had not swayed Zelda on this issue.
-At her first meeting with Zerelda, Zelda confirmed that she was a firm believer in women’s rights.
-She had been a working woman all of her life and while she did not speak widely on the issue, when she was questioned, “ . . . she expressed her opinion with an effective eloquence as charming as her marvelous voice.
+Zelda became a part of the social scene in Indianapolis in the early 1880s.
+She also provided musical performances for receptions and events sponsored by her mother-in-law, Zerelda Wallace, in support of suffrage.
+At her first meeting with Zerelda, Zelda confirmed that she believed firmly in women’s rights.
+She had been a working woman all of her life.
+While she did not speak widely on the issue, when questioned, she “ . . . she expressed her opinion with an effective eloquence as charming as her marvelous voice.
 To hear her sing you would think she was made for that alone; to hear her talk you would wonder at the naturalness of manner and clear, unsullied, mind.”

 Thanks to Erin Gobel and Roger Adams